osxmidi/LinVst/README.md

 Start up the linux DAW and point it to scan the folder containing the windows vst's.

+linvstconvert needs to be run with sudo permission for folders/directories that need sudo permission.

 -------

 More Detailed Guide